AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_NamespaceTier.md

 An attribute that specifies `Namespace` performance.

+**Note:** Namespace Tiers will be removed in the next version.
+Please remove references to it.

 ## Properties

 For HTTP requests and responses, the NamespaceTier object has the following properties and JSON-serialized body: